Welcome to The English Department

 Students are awarded Grades from 1 to 9, where 9 is the highest and 1 is the lowest.

-At the time of writing, a Grade 4 is considered a standard pass and will allow students to pursue Level 2 and some Level 3 vocational courses at college, or enrol on an apprenticeship.
+A Grade 4 is considered a standard pass and will allow students to pursue Level 2 and some Level 3 vocational courses at college or enrol on an apprenticeship.
 Students who do not achieve a Grade 4 in GCSE English Language will have to resit this qualification.

-At the time of writing, several Sixth Forms and colleges request that students wishing to pursue English Language or Literature at A-Level have a Grade 6 or above.
+Several Sixth Forms and Colleges request that students wishing to pursue English Language or Literature at A-Level have a Grade 6 or above.